facelessuser/pymdown-extensions/docs/extensions/emoji.md

 `pymdownx.emoji.twemoji`
 :
     This function provides an index of the latest Twemoji supported emoji (at the time of release).
 The associated short names are currently borrowed from EmojiOne's index.
-These few emoji are currently Twemoji specific two of which are likely to always be as they are not part of the official emoji spec:
+These few emoji are currently Twemoji specific, two of which are likely to always be as they are not part of the official emoji spec:

     - `:skier_tone1:`
     - `:skier_tone2:`